Tools & Resources

 *SecurLOCK™ Equip is a product of FIS Global.
 Message and data rates apply from your wireless carrier.
 Customer restrictions apply.
 SecurLOCK is registered trademark of FIS Global.
 App Store is a registered service mark of Apple Inc. Google Play is a registered trademark of Google Inc.

-With our E-Z Rewards program, you can earn points on your everyday purchases simply by using your debit/credit card and redeem them for cash, great merchandise, and so much more!
+With our ScoreCards Reward program, you can earn points on your everyday purchases simply by using your debit/credit card and redeem them for cash, great merchandise, and so much more!
 You can earn points from groceries to fuel or bills, your purchases will really pay off.
-Earn bonus points on all purchases using your card at ShopSPOT Online network with over 2,000 merchants.